BasileKoko/python_script/README.md

 ### FavouriteLanguage Script

-This is a command line script which allows to enter a Github username then you will be presented with and get presented with the user favourite programming language according to his/her repositories.
+This is a command line script which allows to enter a Github username then you will be presented with the user favourite programming language according to his/her repositories.

 **Setup**
 ```